-Prerequisites AGL 110, AGL 120 GS

-Contact time 2 lectures per week, 2 tutorials per week
+Module credits 20.00 NQF Level 06 Prerequisites AGL 110, AGL 120 GS Contact time 2 lectures per week, 2 tutorials per week Language of tuition Module is presented in English Department Anthropology, Archaeology and Development Studies

 Southern African Stone Age, Iron Age, Pastoralism, and Historical Archaeology are the main topics discussed.
 What types of people were making ESA, MSA, and LSA, when did hominids first left Africa, southern African rock art, the origins of livestock herding, the development and decline of complex societies in southern Africa, and postcolonial approaches in archaeology are some of the focus areas.